denizyennerr/Brazilian_E-commerce_Analysis/README.md

 ```
 To start, we view the first 10 orders of the dataset.

-The Customer Table, found in the customers_dataset, includes the following columns:
-- customer_id: serves as the key to the orders dataset, ensuring each order has a unique customer_id.
-- customer_unique_id: provides a unique identifier for each customer.

-In this system, each order is linked to a distinct customer_id, meaning the same customer may have different IDs for different orders.
-The inclusion of customer_unique_id allows for the identification of customers who have made repeat purchases from the store.
-Otherwise, each order would appear associated with a different customer.
-- customer_zip_code_prefix: denotes the first five digits of the customer's zip code.
-- customer_city: indicates the name of the customer's city.
-- customer_state: specifies the customer's state.

 ```SQL
 SELECT count(order_id),
 	EXTRACT(MONTH from order_approved_at) AS approved_month